History of the University\'s Education

 Multimedia education begins

-2001 Introduced a third-year transfer system to the Department of English Language and Linguistics at Kanda University of International Studies.
+2001 Introduced the third-year transfer system to the Department of English Language and Linguistics, Kanda University of International Studies

 2006 New EIC* introduced for students entering in 2006

-Developed projects to commemorate the 100th anniversary of the birth of the founder of Kanda University of Foreign Languages and the 20th anniversary of the founding of Kanda University of Foreign Languages.
+Commemorative projects developed to commemorate the 100th anniversary of the birth of the founder of Kanda University of Foreign Languages and the 20th anniversary of the founding of Kanda University of Foreign Languages

-2008 Introduction of second-year transfer student system to Kanda University of International Studies
+2008 Introduced the second-year transfer system to Kanda University of International Studies

 2010 First in Japan to introduce HELP*, a demonstration-based English conversation class using a virtual world

-2013 Department of International Business and Careers established.
+2013.
+Establishment of the Department of International Business Careers

-2014 Indonesian, Vietnamese, and Thai language courses established in the Department of Asian/European Languages
+2014.
+Establishment of Indonesian, Vietnamese, and Thai language courses in the Department of Asian/European Languages

 2015 MOVE* Multilingual Center" completed.

-2019 Kanda Institute of Languages Building No. 10 is completed.
+2019 Completion of Kanda Institute of Languages Building No. 10

 History of Education

-~The Kanda Institute of Languages' language education philosophy began with a major educational reform in 1995.
+~The history of Kanda Institute of Languages' language education began with a major educational reform in 1995.

-Introduction of Task-Based Teaching Method in 1995.
-Since its opening, Kanda Institute of Languages has been a pioneer in language education institutions, but from 1993 to 1995, the school underwent its first major reform of teaching methods since its opening.
+In 1995, the school introduced a task-based teaching method.
+Since its opening, Kanda Institute of Languages has been a pioneer in language education, but from 1993 to 1995, the school underwent its first major reform of teaching methods since its opening.

 The Kanda Institute of Languages' English teaching method has been developed by three professors, Christopher Kandelin and David Noonan, both leading experts in second language acquisition theory, and the late Professor Emeritus Francis Johnson of the English Language Institute (ELI) at Kanda University of International Studies.
 The Kanda Institute of Languages' English teaching method has been developed by three professors, including the late Professor Emeritus Francis Johnson of Kanda University of International Studies ELI (English Language Institute).